Woodward–Hoffmann rules: Correlation diagrams

-Longuet-Higgins and E. W. Abrahamson showed that the Woodward–Hoffmann rules can best be derived by examining the correlation diagram of a given reaction.
-A symmetry element is a point of reference (usually a plane or a line) about which an object is symmetric with respect to a symmetry operation.
+As shown by Longuet-Higgins and E. W. Abrahamson, the Woodward–Hoffmann rules can best be derived by examining the correlation diagram of a given reaction.
+In this approach the idea of a conserved symmetry element is introduced.
+A symmetry element is usually a plane or a line about which an object is symmetric or antisymmetric with respect to a rotation or reflection symmetry operation.
 If a symmetry element is present throughout the reaction mechanism (reactant, transition state, and product), it is called a conserved symmetry element.
 Then, throughout the reaction, the symmetry of molecular orbitals with respect to this element must be conserved.
 That is, molecular orbitals that are symmetric with respect to the symmetry element in the starting material must be correlated to (transform into) orbitals symmetric with respect to that element in the product.
 Conversely, the same statement holds for antisymmetry with respect to a conserved symmetry element.
 A molecular orbital correlation diagram correlates molecular orbitals of the starting materials and the product based upon conservation of symmetry.
 From a molecular orbital correlation diagram one can construct an electronic state correlation diagram that correlates electronic states (i.e. ground state, and excited states) of the reactants with electronic states of the products.
 Correlation diagrams can then be used to predict the height of transition state barriers.